sigcsets/sigcse2022/pages/attendees_index.md

 To see what workshops are being offered, you can look at the [list of workshops](https://sigcse2022.sigcse.org/schedule/workshops/).

+## Hybrid Experience
+Program content will be delivered in a hybrid modality, with the virtual component hosted on Pathable.
+Specifically, presenters may participate either in-person or remotely.
+Selected presentations will be live-streamed to remote participants, including the keynote addresses, panels, special sessions, and nifty assignments.
+All papers, lightning talks, demos, and posters will have a pre-recorded video on the online platform.
+Authors of in-person presentations that are not live-streamed will be online at specific times in the Authors’ Corner, where they will be available to discuss their work.

 <!--
 ## Health and Safety